National Security Space Launch: 1990s-2000s

 In October 1998 two initial launch services contracts (known as Buy 1) were awarded.
 Along with the award of two development agreements, the total amount was more than $3 billion.
 Boeing was awarded a contract for 19 out of the 28 launches; Lockheed Martin was awarded a contract for the other 9.
 Boeing received $1.38 billion, and Lockheed Martin received $650 million for the launches.
 Boeing and Lockheed Martin were each awarded US$500 million for the final phase of the bid.
 Boeing developed the Delta IV based around Common Booster Cores and the Delta Cryogenic Second Stage, while Lockheed Martin developed the Atlas V based around Common Core Boosters and the Centaur upper stage.

+In 2002, both Delta IV and Atlas V delivered their first payloads to orbit, the two commercial satellites Eutelsat 33B and Eutelsat 8 West C, respectively.

 In 2003, Boeing was found to be in possession of proprietary documents from Lockheed Martin.
 The USAF moved 7 launches from Delta IV to Atlas V. To end litigation and competition for a limited market, both companies agreed to form the United Launch Alliance (ULA) joint venture.
 Each company has a 50% stake in ULA.